Economy of Germany: Companies

 Germany is recognised for its specialised small and medium enterprises, known as the Mittelstand model.
-SMEs account for more than 99 per cent of German companies.
+SMEs account for more than 99 percent of German companies.
 Around 1,000 of these companies are global market leaders in their segment and are labelled hidden champions.

-From 1991 to 2010, 40,301 mergers and acquisitions with an involvement of German firms with a total known value of 2,422 bil.
-EUR have been announced.
-The largest transactions since 1991 are: the acquisition of Mannesmann by Vodafone for 204.8 bil.
-EUR in 1999, the merger of Daimler-Benz with Chrysler to form DaimlerChrysler in 1998 valued at 36.3 bil.
-EUR.
+From 1991 to 2010, 40,301 mergers and acquisitions with an involvement of German firms with a total known value of 2,422 billion EUR have been announced.
+The largest transactions since 1991 are: the acquisition of Mannesmann by Vodafone for 204.8 billion EUR in 1999, the merger of Daimler-Benz with Chrysler to form DaimlerChrysler in 1998 valued at 36.3 billion EUR.

-Berlin (Economy of Berlin) developed an international Startup ecosystem and became a leading location for venture capital funded firms in the European Union.
+Berlin developed an international startup ecosystem and became a leading location for venture capital funded firms in the European Union.

+The sector with the highest number of companies registered in Germany is Services with 1,443,708 companies followed by Finance, Insurance, and Real Estate and Construction with 480,593 and 173,167 companies respectively.

 The list includes the largest German companies by revenue in 2011:

 Mergers and acquisitions

-Since the German reunification, there have been 52,258 mergers or acquisitions deals inbound or outbound in Germany.
-The most active year in terms of value was 1999 with a cumulated value of 48. bil.
-EUR, twice as much as the runner up which was 2006 with 24. bil.
-EUR (see graphic "M&A in Germany").
+Since German reunification, there have been 52,258 mergers or acquisitions deals inbound or outbound in Germany.
+The most active year in terms of value was 1999 with a total value of 48 billion EUR, twice as much as the runner up which was 2006 with 24 billion EUR.

 Here is a list of the top 10 deals (ranked by value) that include a German company.
-The Vodafone - Mannesmann deal is still the biggest deal in global history.
+The Vodafone–Mannesmann deal is still the biggest deal in global history.